 Let’s play word association.
 You hear the word Fancourt, what’s the next word that pops into your head?
 Golf?
 Yet despite three top-rated golf courses, this hotel in George offers a lot more than golf.
-It’s in easy reach of activities on South Africa's Garden Route and also in the Little Karoo.
-Here’s my pick of things to do that are NOT golf, both at the estate and nearby.
+It’s in easy reach of activities on South Africa's Garden Route and the Little Karoo.
+Here’s my pick of things to do that are NOT golf at the estate and nearby.

 With rain pelting all around, it was a pleasure to spend time in our suite, its lounge with desk and balcony, its roomy bedroom, its views of the drenched gardens.

 If you stay at The Manor House, ask to see the infamous large table that was the scene of a tragedy here in 1916 when Henry White’s son Ernest Montagu White and two guests ate mushrooms that turned out to be poisonous.
 All three of them died.